 3. Wikki Stix

-Sticker books are great to keep kids entertained.
+Sticker books are great for keeping toddlers entertained.
 They also make great toddler plane activities but you might have to help them get the stickers off the pages.
-I often let them stick them all over themselves, or me, or a colouring book.
+I often let them stick them all over themselves, or me, or a coloring book.
 There are dozens of options online.
-Check them out on Amazon.
+Check them out here.

 6. Water Painting

-My boys loves these water painting books when we travelled.
 A little bit of water goes inside the pen and they can paint the scene to life!
-Whether waiting at the airport, or while on the flight, these are a no-mess ideal travel activity for kids.
+Whether waiting at the airport or while on the flight, these are no-mess ideal travel activities for toddlers.
 When the pages dry, the picture will disappear and it can be painted all over again!
-This is recommended for kids aged 3 and up, but it makes a perfect addition to toddler airplane activities as well.
+This is recommended for preschoolers aged 3 and up, but it makes a perfect addition to toddler airplane activities as well.

 7. Triangular Crayons

-Keep and eye out for the triangle shaped crayons so they don’t roll off the table.
+Keep an eye out for these triangular crayons so they do not roll off the table.
 After you bonk your head for the 5th time trying to retrieve crayons that have rolled off the tray table, you will wish you had these!

 10. Imaginetics Magnet Board